How to use this calculator

 - Displacement is swept volume only; the compression ratio additionally needs the combustion-chamber (clearance) volume.

-- The same formula gives a hydraulic cylinder or pump's swept volume per stroke (use one cylinder).
+- The same formula gives a hydraulic cylinder or pump's swept volume per stroke; use one cylinder, then check force or flow with the hydraulic tools linked above.